-NSW Championship Race 5 & Club Championship Race 9
+NSW Championship Race 5 and Club Championship Race 9

 NSW Championship, Race 5